MHeasell/rwe/README.md

 https://ci.appveyor.com/project/MHeasell/rwe/branch/master/artifacts

-RWE is currently only available on Windows, however Linux support is likely when the project reaches a stable version.
+RWE is currently only available on Windows, however the code is also built and tested on Linux.
+Official Linux binaries will be available when the project reaches a stable version.

 Source code is hosted on Github: